and yes, we craft in dust what time cannot claim

 read more… dossier. connections.

-english name. navira (used professionally; “navira” chosen during her time in amsterdam by her stepmother for an ease of pronunciation.)
+english name. marin han (used professionally; “marin” chosen during her time in amsterdam by her stepmother for an ease of pronunciation.)

 korean name. han ji-ah.